omega1x/crta-box/README.md

 ./crta-box stream --help
 ```

+> [!WARNING]
+>
+> Although it is possible, streaming data from different *CRTA-BOX* servers to the same table in the *ClickHouse*-database is a bad practice.
+Use individual `house_table` for each running `crta-box stream` instance.

-Optionally they could check access to *CRTA-BOX* with
+Optionally they could check access to *CRTA-BOX* server with

 ```shell
 ./crta-box box <access-options>